 - Instructor Email: baronhaber@ucsb.edu, hiltner@ucsb.edu

 Course Description: This discovery seminar explores the youth climate movement, with hopes that you will feel inspired to join it.
 We will read texts, watch movies, and listen to podcasts about (and by) activists from the rising generation to study their fight to transform the systems that drive climate change.
 To make these global issues local, the seminar will look at the history of climate activism at UCSB.
 We will also examine diversity and inclusion within the climate movement, considering topics like environmental justice and environmental racism.
-Students will leave this seminar with an action plan to become a climate activist.
+Students will create public-facing texts to promote climate action.

 Bio: Baron Haber is a Lecturer for the UCSB Writing Program, specializing in teaching about sustainability.
 He received his PhD in English from UCSB, and also holds his MFA in Creative Writing (Fiction) from the University of Illinois, Urbana-Champaign.
 His research about environmental justice within Global Anglophone literature has appeared in the journals darkmatter and ARIEL.

-Ken Hiltner is a Professor of the environmental humanities at UCSB.
-He has published six books and a range of articles.
-In addition to the UCSB, Ken has taught at Harvard, where he received his Ph.D., and at Princeton University, where he served for a year as a visiting professor.
-On a personal note, prior to becoming a professor, for two decades Ken made his living as a furniture maker.
+Ken Hiltner is a professor of the environmental humanities at UCSB.
+He is the author of three books (Milton and Ecology, What Else is Pastoral, and Writing a New Environmental Era: Moving Forward to Nature), a range of articles, and has edited three additional books.
+In addition to the UCSB, Ken has taught at Harvard, where he received his Ph.D., and at Princeton University, where he served for a year as the Currie C. and Thomas A. Barron Visiting Professor in the Environment and Humanities at Princeton's Environmental Institute (PEI).
+Ken was the founding Director of both UCSB’s Literature and the Environment Center and the Environmental Humanities Initiative.
+Currently, he is the faculty Co-chair of the Chancellor’s Sustainability Committee, Chair of UCSB’s Sustainable Transportation Committee, and Director of the T. A. Barron Environmental Leadership Program.
+On a personal note, prior to becoming a professor, for two decades Ken made his living as a furniture.